Parks and open spaces in Oslo: 1916–1940: An active public park policy

 The years 1916–17 were important for the parks and the green city.
 The city park organisation (Parkvesenet) was established as an independent body, with Marius Røhne as the city gardener.
 He had established the country's first garden architect firm and became a decisive leader for the organisation.
 The city established a park committee, with the well-known politician Fernanda Nissen from the Norwegian Labour Party as its first leader.
 The committee managed to get development of parks into public debate.

 The city's options for enforcing its policy were strengthened by the new role the city obtained from 1911 in developing housing projects.
-In many projects there were large areas covered by the plans, under the well known city planning officer Harald Hals.
+In a number of projects there were large areas covered by the plans, under the city planning officer Harald Hals.

 The class struggle and industrial actions during and after the First World War also reached Norway, and just after the war the eight-hour day was introduced.
 A huge part of the population in Oslo was workers, and they now got markedly more spare time.
 The workers' parties laid pressure on the city so it would support this extra free time with added options for activities.

 Until the start of the Second World War a number of initiatives were taken, as part of a coordinated city policy for parks and green spaces.
 The city park policy was part of a new city welfare policy that made Oslo known abroad.

 The first years green areas in residential areas got priority, ahead of the parks in the city center.
 The city park organisation maintained that by constructing robust and neat parks and removing fences the public would engage in keeping them tidy, which worked.
-By the end of the period the budgets were pressed and the many new parks stretched the resources.
+By the end of the period the budgets were pressed and the new parks stretched the resources.
 The parks had to be made simpler and flowerbeds removed.